 Namtok Mae Surin National Park

-Linfen The Namtok Mae Surin National Park of 396.60 square km. is in the Mae Hong Son province.
+The Namtok Mae Surin National Park of 396.60 square km. is in the Mae Hong Son province.
 The mountains and the forest spans from both the Khun Yuam and the Muang Mae Hong Son within the district.
 Large and small steep cliffs on the mountains create a spectacular view of Mother Nature’s handiwork.
 A water source with a waterfall, where there is also a nice beach, is nearby the Mexican Sunflower field near the Pai waterway.

 The scenery of the Namtok Mae Surin National Park unfolds to extensive mountains that range from North to South.
 In the East with steep mountains that slope toward the West.
 The mountains and cliffs attract hikers―from the amateur to the pro.
 The height above sea level varies from 300 to 1,752 m, with Doi Pui the highest peak.
 The Pai River, the Mae Sa Mard River, the Mae Hong Son River, the Huai Pong River, and the Mae Surin River originate here.
 It takes about 7 hours to get from Chiang Mai.

 The Mae Surin Waterfall National Park is enveloped in mist throughout the year.
 The rainy season, which can make the journey more difficult, lasts from May to October.
 The cold season, when the climate becomes very cold with an average temperature of 14˚C, starts in November and ends in February.
 Summer begins in March and lasts until April with hot and humid weather averaging a temperature in April of 38 degrees ̊C. The weather remains cold in since it is a hilltop.
 The median temperature for the entire year is 25 degrees ˚C. Both the cold and hot seasons are enjoyable periods for visiting.